Sebastiaan Bornauw

-Sebastiaan Bornauw (born 22 March 1999) is a Belgian professional footballer who plays as a centre-back for club Leeds United.
+Sebastiaan Bornauw (born 22 March 1999) is a Belgian professional footballer who plays as a centre-back for club Hamburger SV, on loan from club Leeds United.

 Club career

 Youth

-Bornauw began his club career - unusual for a European player - in the youth ranks of Moroccan First Division club Wydad Casablanca when his father was working there.
+Bornauw began his club career - unusually for a European player - in the youth ranks of Moroccan First Division club Wydad Casablanca when his father was working there.

 Anderlecht

 Bornauw made his professional debut for Anderlecht in a 4–1 Belgian Pro League win over Kortrijk on 28 July 2018, at the age of 19.
 He played the full game.
 Bornauw would go on to become a key defender for Anderlecht, despite his young age.
 In total, he played in 24 league games and he scored one goal as a defender for Anderlecht in his debut season.

 1. FC Köln

 On 6 August 2019, Bornauw joined 1.
 FC Köln on a five-year deal.
 He scored his first Bundesliga goal on 20 October 2019 against SC Paderborn.
 In his first season at 1.
 FC Köln, Bornauw established himself as a regular starter and became a key player for the club.